cyberbiont/vscode-sidenotes/README.md

 Resets decorations for document, rescans and rebuilds them (in case something has gone awry).

+#### Switch Active Signature

+Switches the signature that is used for the new sidenotes.

+#### Change Signature

+Changes the signature of the existing sidenote

+Switches signature that is used for the new sidenotes.

 <!-- 🕮 <cyberbiont> 8373285c-2587-414b-be3a-eedf42b1b4cd -->

 #### Toggle markers